 The complex includes the Churchill Museum, which documents his life, leadership and legacy.

-You’ll soon pass the entrance to Downing Street, the home of the British prime minister.
+Downing Street is the home of the British Prime Minister.
 You can’t get very close, but you can peer between the gates and almost make out the famous number 10 on the black door.

-Next, head across Westminster Square, where the iconic statue of Churchill and other great leaders stands.
-The views of Westminster Palace and Big Ben are excellent.
+After lunch, head across Westminster Square and check out the statues of Churchill and other great leaders stands.
+The square also has great views of Westminster Palace and Big Ben.

 The building was originally constructed on this site in the 11th century by Edward the Confessor, who wanted a royal burial church for himself.
 In a supreme act of good timing, it was consecrated on December 28, 1065, one week before his death.

-Rebuilding commenced under Henry III in the 13th century and continued throughout the years until Sir Christoper Wren was appointed to restore the exterior in the 17th century.
+Rebuilding commenced under Henry III in the 13th century and continued throughout the years until Sir Christopher Wren was appointed to restore the exterior in the 17th century.

-You can see the tombs of Henry VII, Elizabeth I and her sister Mary, possibly the most important figures in British royal history.
+- The tombs of Henry VII, Elizabeth I and her sister Mary– possibly the most important figures in British royal history.

-You can see the Coronation Chair, which has been used for over 700 years, and the King Henry VII Lady Chapel, one of the most beautiful spaces in the abbey.
+- King Henry VII Lady Chapel – one of the most beautiful spaces in the abbey.

-Westminster Palace is the home of the British Parliament and a magnificent building on the banks of the Thames.
+After the abbey, head around the corner to admire Westminster Palace, the home of the British Parliament and a magnificent building on the banks of the Thames.

 It’s a stunning example of Gothic Revival architecture with intricate details and towering spires.
 Of course, the crowning glory is Big Ben, officially known as the Elizabeth Tower.

-After visiting the Palace of Westminster.
-Head over Westminster Bridge to continue this London itinerary on the South Bank of the River Thames.
+After visiting the Palace of Westminster, head over Westminster Bridge to continue exploring the South Bank.

 All the details about finding this location and many more are on our South Bank self-guided walk, which includes the main attractions south of the river.